Configuration¶

 deadsimplesearch |

-Name of the database to use |
+Name of the database |

 Change the default password